Reconciling conflicting approaches for the tunneling time delay in strong field ionization

-In Fig.~\ref{Camus} we show the difference of the time delay of argon and krypton estimated with our simple model.
-While at strong fields the krypton time delay is larger, for weak fields it is opposite.
-This is because in the first case the dominant parameter is $E_0/E_{th}$ (larger for krypton), while in the second multiphoton case it is $\gamma$ (larger for argon).
-The same qualitative behavior of the time delay is observed in \cite{Camus_2017}.

 In Ref.~\cite{Ni_2018b} the average tunneling time delay is calculated for helium ($\kappa=1.345$).
 In this case the time delay is by a factor of $\kappa^2_{He}/\kappa^2\approx 1.8$ smaller than in our $\kappa=1$ a.u. case, since $t_e\sim 1/\kappa^2$~\cite{Klaiber_2013c}.
-We may compare our 1D case of Fig.~\ref{te} (with a zero-range atomic potential) with the helium result of Ref.~\cite{Ni_2018b} (with the Coulombic atomic potential) at the same ratio of $E_0/E^{1D}_{th}=E_0/E^{He}_{th}$, using for helium $ E^{He}_{th}=0.24$ a.u.
-In Fig.~\ref{te} the data from Fig.~13 of Ref.~\cite{Ni_2018b} are shown by crosses.
-We see that these data are not far from the average negative tunneling time delay calculated with our model.
+We may compare qualitatively our 1D case of Fig.~\ref{com}(d) ($I_p=0.5)$ with the helium result of Ref.~\cite{Ni_2018b} at the same ratio of $E_0/E^{1D}_{th}=E_0/E^{He}_{th}$, using for helium $ E^{He}_{th}=0.24$ a.u. \cite{Supplement}.
+The scaled data of Ref.~\cite{Ni_2018b} provide the average negative tunneling time delay of the order up to 1 a.u. ($E_0\lesssim 0.25$ a.u.), which qualitatively is in accordance with our model.

-In Ref.\cite{Eicke_2018} the tunneling time delay was investigated via the saddle points for the time integration of the numerically calculated Green function, employing that the ionization process starts at the saddle point \cite{Popov_2005}.
-We have carried out a similar analysis \cite{Supplement} using the SFA wave function with the direct amplitude $m_D$, with the recollision amplitude $m_R$, and with the total amplitude $m=m_D+m_R$.
-Both amplitudes $m_D$ and $m_R$ have peaks at the asymptotic momentum $p=-A(0)$ corresponding to zero tunneling time, and the real parts of their saddle-points are vanishing.
-The total amplitude has a shifted peak in momentum $p=-A(0)+\delta p$ due to interference, however, still the same vanishing real parts of the saddle-point at the peak momentum \cite{Supplement}.
-Thus, we may conclude that the tunneling time, which arises due to interference and can be recognized by the backpropagation, cannot be determined directly by the time saddle-point of the total ionization amplitude.

-Finally, we have to comment on the numerically calculated vanishing tunneling time in \cite{Sainadh_2019} in the case of a the short-range Yukawa potential.
-The latter is due to the fact that the range of the field strength of the calculation is not high enough $E_0\lesssim 0.075=0.15E^{Yukawa}_{th}$.
-Due to the large screening parameter of the applied Yukawa potential, the threshold field is rather large $E_{th}^{Yukawa}\approx 0.5E_a$.
-Meanwhile, significant tunneling time according to our results is expectable at $E_0/E^{Yukawa}_{th}\gtrsim 0.3$.
-Furthermore, the spreading of the photoelectron wave packet decreases the time delay in the 3D short-range potential in contrast to the exact Coulomb case \cite{Klaiber_2018}.
-We give an estimation of the tunneling time in the case of a short-range potential using a 3D zero-range potential and including the under-the barrier recollisions, see Fig.~\ref{Yukawa}.
-From the latter the tunneling time is extremely small $|t_e|\lesssim 0.05$ a.u., when $E_0\lesssim 0.075$, in agreement with the observation of \cite{Sainadh_2019}.
+With the SFA time-dependent amplitude $m(p,t)$, we retrieve the time-dependent SFA wave function $\Psi (x,t)$ for the ionized electron, and derive ETD from the latter as the peak of the electron current density $j(x_e) $ at the tunnel exit $x_e$: